bradleyd/docker_api/README.md

 ### TODO

 - [ ] Finish mapping all the API endpoints
+- [ ] Talk to docker hosts that use credentails
 - [ ] Finish docstrings
 - [ ] Mock all the HTTP calls